Patchmonk/Emmetify/roadmap.md

 # Emmetify CSS Framework Roadmap

 ## Introduction
 This roadmap outlines the progress and future plans for the Emmetify CSS Framework.
-It helps contributors understand what has been covered so far and what features are planned for future releases.

 ## Completed Features
 - [x] **Display Utilities**: ✓ Covered